dedesite/psi_rng/README.md

 I worked on a reproduction of an Hardware Random Number Generator made by [Rob Seward](http://robseward.com/misc/RNG2/) which was inspired by the work of [Aaron Logue](http://www.cryogenius.com/hardware/rng/).
 I want to thank both of them for sharing their work.

 I now work on a reproduction of an Hardware Random Number Generator made by [Giorgio Vazzana](http://holdenc.altervista.org/avalanche/) which seems to have a more structured design, output directly digital values and seems to be less biais.
+Special thanks to him, firstly cause its article is very complete and "scientific" and secondly cause he helps me building and tuning the circuit, so hat off !

 # Project